Luqman-tech/content-ops-starter/content/pages/projects.md

           partners, developed a 3-phase project and grew 6,000 trees with local schools and societies across Ndaragwa during the period of drestic climatic changes.
         actions: []
         colors: bg-neutral-fg-dark
         styles:
+          self:
+            padding:
+              - pt-8
+              - pl-8
+              - pb-8
+              - pr-8
+            borderRadius: x-large
+            flexDirection: row
+      - type: FeaturedItem
+        title: >-
+          Restoration of the Nairobi National Park post the construction of the S.G.R 2019
+        subtitle: ''
+        text: >
+          Consulted with a group of non-profit organizations and societies in sustainably restoring the Nairobi National Park'e Cheetah gate after the construction of the Standard Guage Railway.
+        actions: []
+        colors: bg-neutral-fg-dark
+        styles: